JewishGen Home Page

 III.
 2.3.
 What is a Daitch-Mokotoff Soundex Search?

 Here's the general idea.
 When I look for my ancestor's name - "Shenofsky" - I must recognize that "Shenofsky" might not have been their name in the old country.
-It may have been "Chernowski", "Chernik", "Sharnowsky", etc. Likewise, a family which currently spells their surname as "Zendle"; the ship's clerk who wrote the manifest for the SS Baltic in 1909 wrote the name as "Zendel".
+It may have been "Chernowski", "Chernik", "Sharnowsky", etc. Likewise, for a family which currently spells their surname as "Zendle", the ship's clerk who wrote the manifest for the SS Baltic in 1909 wrote the name as "Zendel".

 Soundex systems are not perfect.
 There are some inconsistencies.
 You might not find Kane when looking for Cohen for example - so carry on using your brains, intuition, and creativity.